accelerex-developer/RexPayPHP/README.md

     ($tranx->responseCode === 02) => "pending";

     if ($tranx->responseCode === 00) {
       // transaction was successful...
-      // please check other things like whether you already gave value for this transactions
+Please check other things like whether you already gave value for this transactions
       // if the email matches the customer who owns the product etc
       // Save your transaction information here
     }